apereo/cas/docs/cas-server-documentation/installation/Service-Management.md

 * [Proxy control](Configuring-Service-Proxy-Policy.html) - Further restrict authorized services by granting/denying proxy authentication capability.
 * [Theme control](User-Interface-Customization.html) - Define alternate CAS themes to be used for particular services.

+To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html#service-registry).

 ## Service Management Webapp

 The service management webapp is a Web application that may be deployed along side CAS that provides a GUI